Pet Ramblings on all my pets

 After my frogs, Georgy and Buddy, died, I was without pets for a bit.
 Then I went to the pet store and adopted two more Dwarf African frogs.
 I lost a couple right off the bat.
 One crashed his head on a sharp rock and another just passed on from I do not know what.

-Currently I have Henri, and Marty.
-Marty is larger and Henri is very tiny.
-They love their plants to hide in or lay on and their leaves to sleep under.
+Then I decided to add two new African Dwarf frogs and named them Henri, and Marty.
+Marty was larger and Henri very tiny.
+They loved their plants to hide in or lay on and their leaves to sleep under.
 When I first got them, they liked to float and balance on the plants.
-Then I added a Nerite snail, striped guy, to help keep their tank clean.
-His name is Tigger.
-They have a bridge to climb over and sleep under and a log to hide in.
-All three do quite well together.
-Although Tigger does like to eat everything, including the froggies’ food.
-He is quite the little piggy.
+Then I added a Nerite snail, striped girl, to help keep their tank clean.
+Her name is Tigger.
+The frogs had a bridge to climb over and sleep under and a log to hide in.
+All three did quite well together.
+Although Tigger did like to eat the froggies’ food as well as her own.
+She is quite the little piggy.

 Nrerite snail 'Tigger' 240 x 180